 You can view and set various cluster settings in the Settings > General page.
 Entering a cluster key After purchasing a cluster key and if your account has the “Admin” role, you can enter the key in the Cluster Key field, either during initial cluster creation or at any time afterward.
 The key defines various cluster settings, such as the maximum number of shards you can have in the cluster.
 For more detailed information see Cluster License Keys.

 The cluster key (or license) enables features and capacity within Redis Enterprise Software (RS).
 You can add or update a cluster key at any time in a cluster lifecycle.
 When the cluster does not have a cluster key, the cluster is in trial mode.
 Trial mode Trial mode is limited to thirty days and a total of four shards, including master and slave shards.
 Any new installation starts its thirty-day clock from the day the cluster setup was done (with the first cluster node provisioned).

-Replicated databases, including those that use Active-Passive and Active-Active replication, use proxy endpoints to synchronize database changes with the databases on the other participating clusters.
+Replicated databases, including those that use Replica Of and Active-Active replication, use proxy endpoints to synchronize database changes with the databases on the other participating clusters.
 To improve the throughput and lower the latency for synchronization traffic, you can configure a replicated database to use distributed synchronization where any available proxy endpoint can manage synchronization traffic.
 Every database by default has one proxy endpoint that manages client and synchronization communication with the database shards, and that proxy endpoint is used for database synchronization.